Summer internship applications are due by February 15.

 Although the MCA does not offer paid internships, there are two available stipends: the Jimmy Jones Internship Stipend, offered during the summer term; and the Greg Cameron Internship Stipend, offered during the winter/spring term.
 (To apply, please see further details about these stipends below.)
 Students interested in cooperative education or academic credit should contact their college placement office or counselor for more information.

-Benefits of being an MCA intern include: a membership card providing reduced or free admission to more than 3,000 member museums across the nation for one year; curator-led museum tours of current exhibitions; discounts at the MCA Box Office to talks and performances; discounts in the award-winning MCA Store; and opportunities to meet with museum professionals in nearly every department of the museum.
+Benefits of being an MCA intern include: an intern card providing reduced or free admission to more than 3,000 member museums across the nation for the length of your internship; curator-led tours of current MCA exhibitions; discounts at the MCA Box Office to talks and performances; discounts in the award-winning MCA Store; and opportunities to meet with museum professionals in nearly every department of the museum.

 Applications are accepted three times a year for internships during the winter/spring, summer, and fall terms.